Haley Bugeja

-Haley Bugeja (born 5 May 2004) is a Maltese professional footballer who plays as a forward for Orlando Pride of the National Women's Soccer League (NWSL) and the Malta women's national team.
+Haley Bugeja (born 5 May 2004) is a Maltese professional footballer who plays as a forward for Italian club Inter Milan of Serie A and the Malta women's national team.
+She previously starred for Sassuolo in Italy and Orlando Pride in the NWSL, and has been highlighted by FIFA and local media among Europe’s top emerging talents.

+Early life

+Bugeja was born in Pietà on 5 May 2004.
+She began playing football at around five years old and initially trained with boys due to the lack of girls’ teams at her age group.
+In a 2021 report by the national broadcaster, she said she supports Liverpool F.C. and cited Steven Gerrard and Fernando Torres among her early idols.

 Club career

 Mġarr United

 Bugeja made her senior club debut at the age of 14 for Maltese Women's League club Mġarr United during the 2018–19 season.
 She finished the season as the league's top scorer with 26 goals and was named the league's Player of the Year at the Malta FA awards.
-Bugeja retained her player of the year title the following season although, despite matching her 26 goal total from the previous season, was beaten to the golden boot by Loza Abera of Birkirkara who scored 30.
+Bugeja retained her player of the year title the following season although, despite matching her 26 goal total from the previous season, she was beaten to the golden boot by Loza Abera of Birkirkara who scored 30.
 Mġarr United finished second to Birkirkara in the league both seasons.

 Sassuolo

-In July 2020, Bugeja signed a thee-year deal with Italian Serie A club Sassuolo.
-She made her debut for the club on 5 September 2020, at the age of 16, in Sassuolo's 3–1 win against Napoli.
-Bugeja scored the first and third goal for her team.
+In July 2020, Bugeja signed a three-year deal with Italian Serie A club Sassuolo.
+She made her debut for the club on 5 September 2020, at the age of 16, in Sassuolo's 3–1 win against Napoli and scored twice on debut.

 Orlando Pride

 On 1 July 2022, it was announced Bugeja had signed for Orlando Pride of the National Women's Soccer League (NWSL) through the end of the 2023 season.
+After five appearances across all competitions, Orlando transferred her to Italian Serie A club Inter Milan on 3 July 2023 for an undisclosed fee; Inter announced the move on 10 July 2023.

+Inter Milan

+Bugeja signed through 30 June 2026 and featured regularly for Inter in 2023–24 and 2024–25; local coverage in July 2025 noted a renewed deal and her intent to “push on” after an encouraging season.
+She has also featured for Inter in UEFA competition in 2025–26.